Rafase282/MyFCCWiki/Basic JavaScript.md

 `var myFirstName = 'Rafael';`

 ## Check the Length Property of a String Variable
 Data structures have properties.
-For example, strings have a property called .length that will tell you how many characters are in the string.
+For example, strings have a property called `.length` that will tell you how many characters are in the string.

 `lastNameLength = lastName.length;`

 ## Use Bracket Notation to Find the First Character in a String
 Bracket notation is a way to get a character at a specific index within a string.

-Computers don't start counting at 1 like humans do.
-They start at 0. `firstLetterOfLastName = lastName[0];`
+Computers don't start counting at `1` like humans do.
+They start at `0`. `firstLetterOfLastName = lastName[0];`

 ## Use Bracket Notation to Find the Nth Character in a String
-You can also use bracket Notationto get the character at other positions within a string.
+You can also use bracket notation to get the character at other positions within a string.

-Remember that computers start counting at 0, so the first character is actually the zeroth character.
+Remember that computers start counting at `0`, so the first character is actually the zeroth character.

 `var thirdLetterOfLastName = lastName[2];`